-Readers of this book will possibly be more familiar with the idea of ‘socialising metaphysics’ (Pa); but allow me to offer some introductory remarks for both ‘socialised metaphysics’ (Pa) and ‘sociologised metaphysics’ (Pb) in order to provide some broader sociological context for chapters four to eight – with the hope that it might be useful to a philosophical audience of this book.
+Readers of this book will possibly be more familiar with the idea of ‘socialising metaphysics’ (Pa) but allow me to offer some introductory remarks for both ‘socialised metaphysics’ (Pa) and ‘sociologised metaphysics’ (Pb) in order to provide some broader sociological context for Chapters 4–8 – with the hope that it might be useful to a philosophical audience of this book.

-In his ‘Poverty of Philosophy’ (2008), as well as in ‘The German Ideology’ (Marx and Engels, 1968), Marx reduced metaphysics and philosophical ideas to the historical state of the relations of material production.
+In his Poverty of Philosophy (2008), as well as in The German Ideology (Marx and Engels, 1965), Marx reduced metaphysics and philosophical ideas to the historical state of the relations of material production.
 For Marx, ideas about the (social) world are the determined product of the existing relations of material production: ‘Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
-They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.’
-(Marx and Engels, 1970: 15–16)
+They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking’ (Marx and Engels, 1965: 15, 16).

 This materialist notion of ‘reducing’ metaphysics to material/structural relations (as a stance in sociologised metaphysics) should be distinguished from the genuine philosophical-realist notion of real objects, structures or mechanisms which are relatively mind/activity-independent, and more specifically, from the social realist idea that social structures are powerful and relatively independent elements of people’s thoughts and actions (which is a stance in socialised metaphysics).
-The former refers to the socio-theoretical idea that our position in a social structure of material production or an institution can determine our descriptive and normative orientations towards these structures, while the latter is frequently discussed idea that we do not chose the conditions of our working and living, since there are social structures that constrain our actions.
+The former refers to the socio-theoretical idea that our position in a social structure of material production or an institution can determine our descriptive and normative orientations towards these structures, while the latter is a frequently discussed idea that we do not choose the conditions of our working and living, since there are social structures that constrain our actions.
 In this sense, Marx is a great example of how one could identify both a materialist-reductionist and a social realist stance, that is, one can find in Marx a case of a combination of versions of (Pa) and (Pb).

 For Marx, social science could uncover latent social structures and powers in a similar way to the uncovering of the real structures and mechanisms of the natural world by the natural sciences.
 Indeed, in this sense, Marx could be seen as an early structural-realist, but the point here is that the expression ‘reduction of metaphysics to existing material relations’ rather means that our images of the world ‘follow the logic’ of economic history, as well as the internal societal divisions within each societal stage in its historical development.
 Social agents behave and think according to their class position in a certain and given structure of material production, which is relatively autonomously developing throughout human history.

 While avoiding the teleological element in Marx (the idea that historical necessities are leading us towards a final societal stage), Pierre Bourdieu retained these materialist-reductionist and realist aspects.
 Specifically, in his account, the formation of our images of the world expresses the necessities of the external structured realities as internalised through the habitus.
-For Bourdieu, our world-views which form the categories of perception and evaluation constitute the habitus, and it is the habitualised legitimization of the dominant world-views that are the object of the symbolic struggles of the various structurally situated agents who have different views of the social world.
-This is Bourdieu’s mysterious theoretical move of rendering discursive negotiation upon the legitimate world-imageries the quasi-determined mental shadow of material conditions:
+For Bourdieu, our world-views which form the categories of perception and evaluation constitute the habitus, and it is the habitualised legitimisation of the dominant world-views that are the object of the symbolic struggles of the various structurally situated agents who have different views of the social world.
+This is Bourdieu’s mysterious theoretical move of presenting the discursive negotiation upon the legitimate world-imageries as being the quasi-determined mental shadow of material conditions: